 The division is heavily involved in customer service efforts for both internal and external customers.
 The financial and administrative responsibilities of the division are funded primarily by a mix of state restricted revenues.

 The objective of the Great Lakes Restoration Initiative (GLRI) is to protect and restore the largest system of fresh surface water in the world – the Great Lakes.
 Federal funding is provided through the GLRI to target the most significant threats to the Great Lakes ecosystem and accelerate progress toward achieving the following long-term goals:

 GLRI funding supports the Lakewide Action and Management Plan (LAMP) program and the Michigan Areas of Concern (AOC) program administered by the Office of Great Lakes.
 The GLRI also provides grants to support the work of the Michigan DNR and its partners to protect and restore the Great Lakes through various on-the-ground projects.

 A mix of state restricted revenues and a small amount of General Fund support other administrative programs included in the DNR budget – everything from information technology to property management.

-The DNR budget also includes funding for other programs, such as minerals management and Mackinac Island State Historical Parks, albeit on a somewhat smaller scale.
+The DNR budget also includes funding for other programs, such as minerals management, the Office of Great Lakes, and Mackinac Island State Historic Parks.